Provider and Pharmacy Directories

 The counties in our service area are listed below.

-Bronx, Kings, Monroe, Nassau, New York, Queens, Richmond, Suffolk and Westchester.
+The Bronx, Kings, Nassau, New York, Queens, Richmond and Westchester.

 This booklet provides a list of Elderplan’s network pharmacies.
 To get a complete description of your prescription coverage, including how to fill your prescriptions, please review the Evidence of Coverage and Elderplan’s formulary.